thantko20/todo-list/README.md

 ## Weaknesses

+1. **NOT RESPONSIVE**.
+I'll defo come back to this project as soon as I've learnt RWD.
-1. Won't be able to view tasks based on date/time.
+2. Won't be able to view tasks based on date/time.
-2. Users may not find the design very eye-catching.
+3. Users may not find the design very eye-catching.
-3. As for code, I did make as many modules as I could.
+4. As for code, I did make as many modules as I could.
 But I'm willing to improve it.